1992 1000 km of Suzuka

 The 1992 1000 km of Suzuka was the fifth race of the FIA Sportscar World Championship.
 It was run on August 30, 1992.

 This event allowed for cars from the All Japan Sports Prototype Championship (JSPC) to participate in their own class.

+Qualifying

+Qualifying results

+Class leaders are in bold.
+The fastest time set by each entry is denoted in gray.

+Race

-Official results
+Race results

 Class winners in bold.
 Cars failing to complete 90% of winner's distance marked as Not Classified (NC).